-After this offering, there will be 142,236,913 ordinary shares outstanding, as well as warrants to purchase an aggregate of 11,853,726 ordinary shares at an exercise price of \$0.01 per share.
+After this offering, there will be ordinary shares outstanding, as well as warrants to purchase an aggregate of 19,604,239 ordinary shares at an exercise price of \$0.01 per share, 7,750,513 of which vested and were exerciseable as of April 12, 2021.
 Sales by us or our shareholders of a substantial number of ordinary shares in the public market following this offering, or the perception that these sales might occur, could cause the market price of our ordinary shares to decline or could impair our ability to raise capital through a future sale of, or pay for acquisitions using, our equity securities.
 Of our issued and outstanding shares, all the ordinary shares sold in this offering will be freely transferable, except for any shares acquired by our "affiliates," as that term is defined in Rule 144 under the Securities Act.